Federal Budget 2019-20

 - BDO national tax director, Lance Cunningham, spoke to The Australian Financial Review and called for a phased introduction of Labor's franking policy, accompanied by an education program.
 He said the refundability of excess imputation credits should be reviewed because the existing system was widely viewed as poor tax policy.
 Read the full news article (access to AFR subscribers only).

 - Tax reform: BDO partner Neil Billyard explained to the Australian Institute of Company Directors why the time is now for holistic tax reform, and why the discussion should not be restricted to headline rates or specific concessions.
-Read the full article.
+Read the full AICD article.
+Read Neil's second article on why Australia should broaden the base tax rate, consider raising the GST and focus on developing a tax system that is globally competitive.

 - Women’s superannuation: Women’s superannuation is shaping up to be a divisive policy issue for the federal election, and while some policies may make a meaningful difference, others are simply “tinkering at the edges”, says BDO partner Mark Wilkinson.
 Read the full news article on SMSF Adviser.